 You’ll Never Want to Encounter One

 For example, the evil kinds of elementals are accompanied with and an incredibly bad odor.
 Additionally, another trademark of an evil elemental is its piercing eyes that look incredibly malevolent and follow your every move.
-Finally, individuals that have seen an evil elemental can’t agree upon what they exactly are.
+Surprisingly, individuals that have seen an evil elemental, can’t decide exactly what they are.

 The British Isles are Famous for Evil Elementals